Behavioural Analytics Lab

 5. Bottom-up analysis of group and social dynamics from the decisions of individuals.

-Firat Güder received his BSc (first division) from the University of New Brunswick, Canada in Computer Engineering.
+Firat Güder received his BSc from the University of New Brunswick, Canada in Computer Engineering.
 He studied Microsystems Engineering (MSc) at Furtwangen University, Germany and KU Leuven / IMEC, Belgium.
 Firat completed his PhD with summa cum laude at the University of Freiburg, Germany under the supervision of Prof. Margit Zacharias.
 His research primarily involved investigation of nanostructural transformations by atomic layer deposition, unconventional methods for photolithography and patterning, synthesis of nanomaterials and design and fabrication of sensors and actuators.

-Yiannis Demiris is a Professor in Human-Centred Robotics at Imperial, where he established the Personal Robotics Laboratory.
+Yiannis Demiris is Professor in Human-Centred Robotics at Imperial, where he established the Personal Robotics Laboratory.
 He holds a PhD in Intelligent Robotics, and a BSc(Hons) in Artificial Intelligence and Computer Science, both from the University of Edinburgh.
 He has been a European Science Foundation (ESF) junior scientist Fellow, and a COE Fellow at the Agency of Industrial Science and Technology (AIST - ETL) of Japan.
 He is currently a Fellow of the Institute of Engineering and Technology (FIET), Fellow of the British Computer Society (FBCS) and Fellow of the Royal Statistical Society (FRSS).

 Mauricio Barahona obtained a PhD in Theoretical Physics (Dynamical Systems and Condensed Matter) from the Massachusetts Institute of Technology (MIT) under the supervision of Steve Strogatz (Mathematics) and Mehran Kardar (Physics).
 His thesis dealt with the spatio-temporal dynamics of networks of Josephson junctions - superconducting electronic devices which can be described as coupled nonlinear oscillators.
 Concurrently, he developed algorithmic tools which, using concepts of information theory and dynamical systems, allow for the sensitive statistical detection of nonlinear dynamics in data.
 He then conducted postdoctoral research at Stanford University and the California Institute of Technology.
 At Stanford, he worked on generic properties of array synchronization with applications to pattern detection.
 At Caltech, in the Department of Control and Dynamical Systems, he concentrated on rigorous bounds of model reduction techniques, and on the analysis of network dynamics using graph-theoretical concepts.
 He came to Imperial as a Lecturer in 2001 and became a Reader in Biomathematics in 2004.
 In 2011, he moved to the Department of Mathematics as Chair of Biomathematics.